Other-Project/SI4-STEats/doc/uml.md

 actor "Payment system" as payment_system rectangle {
-  usecase "Browse restaurants" as UC1 usecase "Browse menu" as UC2 usecase "Update opening hours" as UC10 usecase "Update menus offerings" as UC20
+  usecase "Browse restaurants" as UC1 usecase "Browse restaurants by name" as UC1A usecase "Browse restaurants by type of food" as UC1B usecase "Browse restaurants by availability" as UC1C usecase "Browse menu" as UC2 usecase "Update opening hours" as UC10 usecase "Update menus offerings" as UC20